Metakira/starter-hugo-academic/content/post/aaakasha-shastra-what-i-believe-comes-next/index.md

 Every powerful innovation is in some shape or form an instrument.
 Whether they be a scientific instrument (microscope) or artistic one (guitar).
 There's also this weird tendency for objects that can do both to be exalted to this otherworldly status of sacred.
 Instruments, especially musical ones, are the objects that led me to question my design education, because it seems to me that we use design to limit the abilities of the instrument to satisfy human needs rather than get humans to bypass their limits and merge with the potential of the instrument itself.
 Symbiosis is important yet lacking: How do we tap into the real potential of an invention as it  presents itself?
 We can either raise ponies that allow humans to trot on the field in peace and quiet, or we can raise horses that allow humans to move past their human speed limit and create figures like Alexander the Great and Genghis Khan.
 If design refuses to lean *into* engineering, we're going to be stuck in a vapid culture that loves to bring out the mediocre in the great.

-I think I need to learn how to hack stuff simply because that's what creative technology really is about: generating abilities and affordances we could not think of before.
+I think I need to learn how to hack stuff simply because ***that's what creative technology really is about***: generating new, creative ways of doing and being that we could not think of before. *The creative potential latent to technological instruments.*

 **Design: The grammar of coupling and usability**